Life of a 13 Year Old Girl in the Social Media Jungle

 They’re always cheating off her papers and getting her in trouble.
 She looks down at the stack of papers in her hands to see that they also handed up a scrap of paper with a very giant and detailed drawing of private parts.
 She feels sick but just rolls her eyes at them, crumpling the paper into the trash can down the aisle as she leaves.

-On the bus ride home from school she sits next to her next door neighbor, Summer, and they pass the time by showing each other Instagram accounts of cute boys at neighboring schools.
+On the bus ride home from school she sits next to her next door neighbor, Summer, and they pass the time by showing each other Instagram accounts of cute boys at neighboring schools or connecting apps like Mastodon, Twitter, and TikTok.
 They talk about the ones they know from church or sports groups, the ones they’ve talked to through direct messages or texting, and the ones they follow but don’t actually know at all.

-She’s surprised to hear that some of these boys have also asked Summer for nude photos – she’s had a few of those requests of her own.
+She’s surprised to hear that some of these boys have also asked Summer for intimate photos – she’s had a few of those requests of her own.

 “Did you send them?” she asks nervously.